Skip to content

 In the Evolving Scenario or Hypothetical format, the workshop progresses through a series of consecutive scenarios with one or more actors playing patients, family members, or any other character relevant to the situations.
 At any point the focus can be held on one instant or interaction in the progressive “story” if desired, or can divert into a scenario that the participants would like to explore.
 This is a very open style workshop that allows for broad as well as intensive exploration of the issues.

-We write script and produce DVD/video content for particular issues of communication.
+We write scripts and produce DVD/video content for particular issues of communication.
 Using our skilled actors, and our knowledge of key communication issues and outcomes, as well as a strong background in film production, we can tailor DVD/video content to reflect the needs of the client, in realistic filmic style videos.

 Samples